 However, identifying and persuading a private landlord to act can sometimes be more difficult.
 A landlord is not automatically liable to you for noise nuisance caused by their tenant.
 To succeed against the landlord it is usually necessary to demonstrate they authorised the nuisance.

 Should you call the police?

 It’s a common misconception that noise nuisance is a matter for the police.
-As a civil rather than a criminal matter, it usually is not, unless the nuisance creates a breach of the peace.
-Accordingly, most often the police will decline to get involved at all.
+But noise nuisance is a civil, not a criminal matter, and the police will usually decline to get involved unless the nuisance creates a breach of the peace.

 Contact your local authority